jolin830/DAP-Net/README.md

 ---

+## 🔮 Ongoing Development

+UniMM-HAR is an ongoing project.
+We are continuously collecting and organizing more diverse mmWave point cloud data under additional devices, environments, subjects, and action categories to further support research on heterogeneous cross-source generalization and real-world deployment.

+---

 ## 🙏 Acknowledgement

 This project builds upon several publicly available mmWave human activity recognition datasets.
 We sincerely thank the authors and contributors of the following datasets and open-source resources: